opendistro/for-elasticsearch-docs/docs/elasticsearch/index-data.md

 {"title": "Spirited Away"}
 ```

-Indices default to five primary shards and one replica.
+Indices default to one primary shard and one replica.
 If you want to specify non-default settings, create the index before adding documents:

 ```json
 PUT elasticsearch_domain/more-movies